CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/data-types/telnet/telnetclienterrorcode.md

 ---
 title: "TelnetClientErrorCode"
 linkTitle: "TelnetClientErrorCode"
-description: "Used to represent an error code explaining the reason an `TelnetClientException` occurred."
+description: "Used to represent an error code explaining the reason a `TelnetClientException` occurred."
 ---

 # {{% param title %}}